Wasee3/Terraform/terraform/variables.tf.md

 # Variables

-### Contents of file are explained vars.tf are explained here
+### Contents of file are explained variables.tf are explained here

 ```
 variable "tenant_id"